topshed/HabHubTools/README.md

 ####Requires:
 folium, os, webbrowser

 Reads the values from the *prediction.csv* results file produced by dailypredict.py and displays them on a map.
-The marker labls will show details of the flight.
+The marker labels will show details of the flight.
 Creates *prediction.html* on the fly.

 ####Usage: